Hostile work environment: Strategies to reduce conflict and foster safety in 2025

 - "A hostile work environment kills productivity and morale faster than any single incident." - Unknown

-7. How to handle a hostile work environment?
+7. How to deal with a hostile work environment?

 9. What is the difference between discrimination and a hostile environment?